2023–24 UConn Huskies men's ice hockey season: Season

 Hopes were high for UConn entering the season but the Huskies had trouble getting off the ground.
 While the goaltending rotation of Ethan Haider and Arsenii Sergeev performed well in the first month, the offense did not.
-Matthew Wood, the team's top prospect, had just 3 goals through the first eight games while the rest of the team wasn't much better.
+Matthew Wood, the team's top prospect, had just three goals through the first eight games while the rest of the team wasn't much better.
 Then, when they least could afford it, the Huskies had to contend with a crisis in goal.
 Once November rolled around, Sergeev appeared to play properly in goal and a pair of very poor performances landed him on the shelf for two months.
 Haider was able to shoulder the load in the interim thanks to a modest improvement in scoring.

 Connecticut was unable to find any consistency in the first half and they were hoping to remedy that with a strong performance after the winter break.
 They were able to improve their position with a pair of split series against ranked teams, which included Sergeev's triumphant return against Maine.
-A second place finish in Connecticut Ice didn't do them many favors but the team had a great opportunity to make a charge for the postseason with six straight games against ranked opponents.
-Unfortunately, Connecticut won just one of those games and had no hope of securing an at-large bit by the end of the season.
+A second place finish in Connecticut Ice did not do them many favors, but the team had a great opportunity to make a charge for the postseason with six straight games against ranked opponents.
+However, Connecticut won just one of those games and had no hope of securing an at-large bid by the end of the season.

 UConn was given a date with Vermont to start the conference tournament and Sergeev, who had played very well down the stretch, was given the starting job in goal.
 UConn was able to use a pair of power play markers to capture the match and reach the quarterfinals.
-The nation's top team, Boston College, was their next opponent but the Huskies didn't appear to be intimidated in the least.
-Even when BC built a 3-goal lead just 8 minutes into the game, UConn didn't quit.
+The nation's top team, Boston College, was their next opponent, but the Huskies did not appear to be intimidated.
+Even when BC built a three-goal lead just eight minutes into the game, UConn did not quit.
 Hudson Schandor got his team back in the game, contributing on a pair of goals, before Matthew Wood scored two in the third period to tie the game 4–4.
 However, UConn was unable to keep the momentum and a fifth goal from the Eagles was one too many for Connecticut.